Tools Needed For An Engine Build

 Dial Bore Gauge

-To accurately measure the inside diameter of a cylinder, a bore gauge is needed.
-The one I most commonly use has a range of two to six inches, a depth of six inches, and the round dial has .001" increments.
+To accurately measure the inside diameter of a cylinder, a dial bore gauge is needed.
+The one in my garage has a range of two to six inches, a depth of six inches, and the round dial has .001" increments.

 Dial vs Digital Caliper

-Here's a link to an overview of vernier, dial, and digital calipers, along with recommendations for the best digital caliper.
+Here's a link to a review of vernier, dial, and digital calipers, along with recommendations for digital calipers.

 Remember that calipers, micrometers, dial indicators, and dial bore gauges are precision measurements, and need to be treated as such.
 For consistent and reliable results, keep them clean and out of harm's way.